A Game of Thrones: Narration

-A Game of Thrones is narrated in the third person from a character's limited perspective, alternating with each chapter.
+A Game of Thrones is narrated in the third person from a character's limited perspective, alternating character with each chapter.
 Martin primarily uses noble-born perspective characters, which Shannon Wells-Lassagne says keeps the reader's interest and loyalty with the aristocratic houses.
 A non-noble member of the Night's Watch, named Will, focalizes the novel's prologue.

 There are three main plot lines.
 Daenerys Targaryen provides the sole viewpoint on her exile.
 Concurrently, the politics of the Seven Kingdoms mainly unfolds through the perspectives of House Stark members—Ned, Catelyn, Sansa, Arya, and Bran—dispersed across Westeros, with Tyrion Lannister also offering a viewpoint.
 Finally, Jon Snow's service to the Night's Watch on the far northern Wall forms the third plot line.

 Martin's viewpoint characters often provide unreliable accounts; Brian Pavlac describes the viewpoints as "sources" sometimes at odds with each other.
 Some narrators actively suppress their thoughts to conceal information from the reader.
 A notable example is the true parentage of Ned Stark's supposed illegitimate son, Jon Snow.
 Ned's recurring memory of his dying sister Lyanna's plea—"Promise me, Ned"—provides the reader with more information about the circumstances of her death as the novel progresses.
-Fans theorized that Lyanna was Jon's mother by Rhaegar Targaryen, her apparent abductor, since at least 1997; this was ultimately confirmed in 2016 by the season 6 finale of Game of Thrones.

 Genre

 Martin described the series as epic fantasy "inspired by and grounded in history", and some scholars concur.
 Others apply labels like modern fantasy, romance fantasy, medieval or neomedievalist fantasy, historical fantasy, and fantastical history.
 Literary scholar Shiloh Carroll notes a broad range of influences for Martin's series, and writes that Martin's attempts to subvert or avoid medievalist literary conventions resulted in thematic overlap with Victorian medieval romance.

 Commentators often compare Martin's work and universe with those of Tolkien.
-Martin himself has compared his work to Tolkien's and its imitators, although characterized Tolkien's approach as too simplified.
+Martin himself has compared his work to Tolkien's and its imitators, although he characterized Tolkien's approach as too simplified.
 As with The Lord of the Rings, A Game of Thrones was initially planned as the first in a trilogy.
 Carroll says both writers are indebted to medieval sources, but Tolkien drew from medieval legend where Martin draws from history.
 Literary critic Priscilla Walton describes Martin's work as "more Byzantine (and less Christian)".
 However, Joseph Rex Young argues that positioning Martin's work against Tolkien's neglects to consider their respective professional backgrounds.
 (Note: Young describes The Lord of the Rings as "a deeply personal experiment in linguistics, medievalism and moral philosophy" and emphasises Tolkien's lifelong academic career.
 Concerning Martin, Young describes his background as a writer of science fiction and superhero stories, "and as such he fits the profile of a typical genre fantasist".)